Isaac Cohen: Legacy

 While officiating in Dublin he promoted Jewish education and dealt with problems involving the supply of kosher food.
 He was active in the Soviet Jewry Campaign and encouraged his community's support for Israel.

 His main work was his 25-year study Acts of the Mind in Jewish Ritual Law – An Insight into Rabbinic Psychology which was published two weeks before his death.
-The book was requested by the University of Edinburghin order to award him an honorary doctorate.
+The book was requested by the University of Edinburgh in order to award him an honorary doctorate.